NethServer/nethsecurity-docs/netify_informatics.rst

 `Risk and Reputation Analysis <https://www.netify.ai/products/netify-informatics/risk-and-reputation>`_

-To use the Netifyd Informatics platform, you must register on the website and enable data sending from NethSecurity.
+Two steps are required to use the service: enable metadata sending from NethSecurity and provision an agent on Netify Informatics.

- .. note:: It's advisable to configure data sending on NethSecurity first and then enable data reception on the platform.
+ .. warning:: It's mandatory to configure data sending on NethSecurity first and then provision the agent on the platform.

 Enabling metadata sending
 =========================